There are many reasons to cancel your subscription to a Shopify app, especially when the app is no longer relevant to your business growth.

 Whatever the reason, it’s possible to cancel a Shopify app subscription easily.
 So, how do you cancel your subscription with that Shopify app that you do not need?

-How to uninstall Downloadable Digital Assets
+How to uninstall the DDA app

 If you have added this code to your theme and want to remove it, you can do so by following the steps below: